grafana/mimir/docs/configuration/arguments.md

   Limits on the number of timeseries and samples returns by a single ingester during a query.

-- `max_metadata_per_user` / `-ingester.max-metadata-per-user`
-- `max_metadata_per_metric` / `-ingester.max-metadata-per-metric`
-  Enforced by the ingesters; limits the number of active metadata a user (or a given metric) can have.
-The limit used by the ingesters will be N/RF times higher to account for the effects of sharding and replication, where N is number of ingester replicas and RF is configured replication factor.

-- `max_fetched_series_per_query` / `querier.max-fetched-series-per-query`
-  When running Cortex with blocks storage this limit is enforced in the queriers on unique series fetched from ingesters and store-gateways (long-term storage).

 - `max_global_metadata_per_user` / `-ingester.max-global-metadata-per-user`
 - `max_global_metadata_per_metric` / `-ingester.max-global-metadata-per-metric`

-  Like `max_metadata_per_user` and `max_metadata_per_metric`, but the limit is enforced across the cluster.
+  Enforced by the ingesters; limits the number of active metadata a user (or a given metric) can have.
+The limit is enforced across the cluster.
 Each ingester is configured with a local limit based on the replication factor and the current number of healthy ingesters.
 The local limit is updated whenever the number of ingesters change.

   Requires `-distributor.replication-factor`, `-distributor.sharding-strategy` and `-distributor.zone-awareness-enabled` set for the ingesters too.

+- `max_fetched_series_per_query` / `querier.max-fetched-series-per-query`
+  This limit is enforced in the queriers on unique series fetched from ingesters and store-gateways (long-term storage).

 ## Ingester Instance Limits